-3.8 Recognition of other Trust Service approval schemes
+3.8 Recognition of other Trust Frameworks

-As tScheme evolves it will increasingly find itself being asked to establish recognition arrangements with other Trust Service evaluation/approval/accreditation schemes (referred to simply as "schemes" from hereon).
-When assessing Trust Services approved under an approval scheme recognised by tScheme, Assessors will use the tScheme Approval documents relating to that scheme.
-For some schemes, immediate recognition may be feasible, but where this is not possible the scheme-specific recognition documents analyse the differences between the recognised schemes and tScheme itself to establish the tScheme criteria that have not been assessed by each scheme.
+As tScheme evolves it will increasingly find itself being asked to establish recognition arrangements with other Trust Frameworks or similar schemes (referred to simply as "schemes" from hereon).
+When assessing Trust Services approved under another scheme recognised by tScheme, Assessors will use the tScheme Approval documents relating to that scheme.
+For some schemes direct recognition may be feasible but where this is not possible the scheme-specific recognition documents shall analyse the differences between the scheme and tScheme to establish the tScheme criteria that have not been assessed by the scheme.
 Procedural differences may also be identified; the documents will also spell out the impact of this on the tScheme Assessment process.